Beyond Compatibility: What Truly Sustains Love and Psychological Well-Being

 1. No Single Person Can Meet Every Need

 A mature relationship recognizes limits.
-Partners who expect total emotional fulfillment from one another often collapse under the weight of unrealistic expectations.
-A healthy relational ecosystem includes:
+Partners who expect each other to meet all emotional needs collapse under the weight of unrealistic expectations.
+A healthy ecosystem includes friendships, hobbies, community, and meaning beyond the partnership.

 • hobbies